Francesco Sannino

 while becoming full professor at the University of Southern Denmark.
+In 2020 he became full professor at the University of Naples Federico II.

 In 2009 the research centre CP3-Origins at University of Southern Denmark was formed under his leadership by the Danish Research Foundation.

 In 2010 he was awarded the EliteForsk Prize for researchers by the Danish Ministry of Science.